kyc-211/kyc-211/README.md

 ## Hi there 👋
+🔭 I’m currently studying on Xi'an Jiaotong University

+ 🌱 I’m currently learning polarization dehazing via deep learning
 <!--
 **kyc-211/kyc-211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently studying on Xi'an Jiaotong University
-- 🌱 I’m currently learning polarization dehazing
+-
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...